Miguel98R/project2Pug/README.md

 <div align="center"><img  src="public/img/logo.png" /></div>

-# HtmlToPug-Converter
+#  project2Pug
 *html template converter to templates with pug as view engine*

 Set a folder where the files to be found will be to be the input directory, so set a folder for the output files

 Example of directory paths to enter:
 - Input directory : /home/mike98/Desktop/html_files